kkob999/NuaikitTracking_FE/README.md

 ## Please do the following steps before you start

 1. Run **npm install** in your terminal.
+2. Run **npm install reactflow** in your terminal.
-2. Update the .env file.
+3. Update the .env file.
 Copy your CLIENT ID and CLIENT SECRET to the .env.
-3. Update NEXT_PUBLIC_CMU_OAUTH_URL variable in the .env
+4. Update NEXT_PUBLIC_CMU_OAUTH_URL variable in the .env
-4. Run **npm run dev**
+5. Run **npm run dev**

 ## Warning